 All racers must be congregated in the start line chute at least 15 minutes before their start time, any racers arriving after the start gun has fired will not be able to participate.

 Means of Travel

 All means of travel during the race are defined before or during the race itself.
 No motorized travel means are permitted, use of motorized or aided means of travel will result in disqualification.
 Only allowable means of travel is on foot.

-To maintain awareness of your surroundings at all times no earbuds, headphones or auxiliary music/sound sources are permitted
+To maintain awareness of your surroundings at all times no earbuds, headphones or auxiliary music/sound sources are permitted.

 Registered Racer Assistance

 All participants are allowed assistance at any point during the race from another registered and ranked participant still participating in the race.

 All participants are allowed assistance from a volunteer, race staff or medical personnel at the checkpoint(s)/ Aid Station(s)